Kotlin/KEEP/proposals/KEEP-0449-companions-block-extension.md

 prevent re-computation of values; for that reason the proposal allows for properties in companion blocks and companion extensions to have **backing fields and initializers**.

+### Migration for non-JVM platforms

+The _Companion initialization_ and _Code generation_ sections accommodate JVM
+behavior, as discussed at the beginning.
+This means that other platforms may require some migration strategy.
+At the very least Kotlin/Native is affected, since it currently does not initialize superclasses and superinterfaces.

+For this migration, we have a few options:

+1. Use the new initialization since the version in which companion blocks are available as experimental,
+2. Use the new initialization only when the feature is enabled.
+  That means that while the feature is experimental, we use the new strategy only when the corresponding compiler flag is enabled; and once the feature is stable, we use it everywhere.
+3. Use the new initialization only for classes using companion blocks.

+We have decided to go with **option (2)**.
+Option (1) seems too risky, as the behavior may change just by updating the Kotlin version, even if no code changes.
+Option (3) seems too fine-grained, and also creates problems if some parent classifier starts using companion blocks.

 ## Acknowledgements